CyrilJhayCapitulo/VocherFlow/README.md

 The project was built as a **portfolio and learning project** to explore full-stack web development, REST APIs, database integration, authentication, voucher validation, and secure single-use redemption.

-> ⚠️ **Prototype Project:** VoucherFlow is **not production-ready** and is not intended to process real customer data, payments, or commercial transactions.

 ![Customer Voucher Verification](docs/screenshots/01-customer-voucher-verification.png)
 ---